chenx-bob/Doidea/README.md

-# Doidea
+# NGS_scripts
-This is idea repository!
+This is a script repository!